Money

 While, of course, many people suffer from hunger today, being hungry isn't the general cause of contemporary poverty.

-Furthermore, the issue isn't the quantity of food rather than the quality of better food to improve their health and productivity.
+Furthermore, the issue isn’t the quantity of food but rather the quality of better food to improve their health and productivity.

-Since poor humans are often unaware of the importance of nutritious food, it would help if governments and NOGos provide better nutritious food and supplements.
+Since poor humans are often unaware of the importance of nutritious food, it would help if governments and NOGos provided better nutritious food and supplements.

 So the common belief that poor people need cheaper is wrong; rather, it is about giving high-quality food they enjoy.